What is flooding?

 The District Plan maps identify floodable areas in most urban areas as well as many rural areas.

-Council also holds other floodable area maps (not shown in the District Plan) for some locations as the result of recent projects:
+Council also holds other floodable area maps (not yet shown in the District Plan but to be included in due course) for some locations as the result of recent projects:

 - Waihi Beach, Athenree and Bowentown

 - Wairoa River (downstream of the Ruahihi Power Station)

 Where to view?